nickoneill/blog.nickoneill.name/content/crowdfunded-spacecraft-revival.md

 **Update:** here's [an interesting  alternative take from the IEEE](http://spectrum.ieee.org/tech-talk/aerospace/satellites/space-hackers-prepare-to-reboot-35-year-old-spacecraft) regarding the recent advances in embedded systems and software defined radio that are helping the team rapidly prototype devices for communicating with ICE.

 **Update2:** I don't know how I missed [their proper site](http://spacecollege.org/isee3/) with an update today that they have established two-way communication with the spacecraft!

+**Update3:** [Bummer](http://www.theverge.com/2014/7/10/5886807/isee-3-space-probe-rescue-ends).
+After establishing contact with the probe and some successful test engine firing, the engines are no longer working.
+It seems like the spacecraft can still communicate and will continue to send back data, just not from the comet interception it was planning.